 |Opposition to DAPL in Oklahoma on Tuesday|

-Safe to say his fragile ego is likely still bruised from all those Women's Marches on Saturday.
+It's probably safe to say that those executive orders were, in part, a reaction to the fact his fragile ego is likely still bruised from all the Women's Marches that took place across America (and the world) on Saturday.

 Trump's latest political boasting includes pledges to kickstart the stalled Keystone XL and Dakota Access Pipelines, but if he had even a remote interest in reuniting a country left divided by his toxic presidential campaign, this was clearly not the move.
 But he did it anyway.